The localization of orthogonal calculus with respect to homology: Introduction

 \begin{thm*}[Proposition {\ref{prop: GR k-types in orthogonal functors}}] Let $k \geq 0$.
 The model structure of $k$-types in orthogonal functors is identical to the $S^{k+1}$-local model structure, that is, there is an equality of model structures,

 \end{thm*}

 As an application we produce a tower of model categories

-by nullification at the spheres $S^{k+1}$ as $k$ varies.
+where $P_k\T$ denotes the $S^{k+1}$-local model structure on based spaces.
 By applying the theory of homotopy limits of model categories, we show that the $n$-homogeneous model structure of Barnes and Oman \cite[Proposition 6.9]{BO13} is the homotopy limit of this tower, in the following sense.

 \begin{thm*}[{Corollary \ref{cor: homog holim}}] There is a Quillen equivalence

 \end{thm*}